SunCoastConnection/ClaimsToEMRGearman/README.md

 ## Gearman Worker Command Script

+[Gearman](http://gearman.org/) provides a generic application framework to farm out work to other machines or processes that are better suited to do the work.
+It allows you to do work in parallel, to load balance processing, and to call functions between languages.

+Gearman consists of three parts:

+- **Client**: Creating a job to be run and sending it to a job server
+- **Job Server**: Find a suitable worker that can run the job to forward the job
+- **Worker**: Perform the requested work by the client and sends a response to the client through the job server

+Gearman provides client and worker APIs that your applications call to talk with the Gearman job server, so you don’t need to deal with networking or mapping of jobs.

 Claims To EMR Gearman has a command line script to manage the workers.
 The script can list the workers and register them with the Gearman server.